SamYCLee/Notes/Git/git-application.md

 # Git Application

+## Caption

+This note is dedicated for git application general information.

 ## What is Git ?

 Git is a source control program which helps on both individual software development and teamwork software development.